thrushlang/quantum/README.md

 # > Q# is the solution.

 **[Q#](https://github.com/microsoft/qsharp)** is a quantum programming language created by **Microsoft**.

-By creating a compiler, you could port your thrush programming language code to Q#.
-Q# can then compile it excellently into code for quantum computers.
+This language has a compilation to multiple intermediate representations, which can be taken by IBM quantum compilers, Rigetti or Quantinuum, and translated into instructions valid for quantum computers.
+Using this language in a manner that allows Thrush to be ported to it would be beneficial to add support for Thrush in this area of computing.

-The quantum compiler for the thrush programming language would be **thrushqc**.
-This would be responsible for transferring the thrush programming language code into Q# code so that it can then be compiled.
+The quantum compiler for the Thrush programming language would be **thrushqc**.
+This would be responsible for transferring the Thrush programming language code into Q# code so that it can then be compiled.

 `thrushqc test.th`